jessicareemeyer/rpi_fishCam/README.md

 # Detecting endangered fish with an underwater lense 🐟
 This reposity describes the materials and methods used to build an underwater camera equipped with water quality sensors (temperature and dissolved oxygen) using Raspberry Pi and Arduino.
-The set ups described below were tested and deployed in the Old Ausable Channel (OAC) in Lambton Shores, Ontario 🇨🇦.
+The set ups described below were tested and deployed in the Old Ausable Channel (OAC) in Lambton Shores, Ontario 🇨🇦 near and within Pinery Provincial Park.
 The OAC is a narrow, low flow freshwater stream near the south shore of Lake Huron.
-Due to its natural history the OAC contains a high level of freshwater fish diversity and is home to multiple fish species-at-risk.
+Due to its natural history the OAC contains a high level of freshwater fish diversity and is home to multiple fish Species-at-Risk.

 The endangered Lake Chubsucker (*Erimyzon sucetta*) calls the OAC home and we were able to use these cameras to capture them across the channel.
 As seen here in this example still of two adult Lake Chubsucker:
 <img src="https://user-images.githubusercontent.com/46727953/217915085-d2625f1f-6942-4adc-a481-6d837d14668a.png" width="600"/>

+The camera design was originally inspired by this paper: [FishCam: A low-cost open source autonomous camera for aquatic research](https://doi-org.proxy3.library.mcgill.ca/10.1016/j.ohx.2020.e00110).
+I highly recommend giving it a read if you're interested in building a camera yourself to do this type of work.

 ## Materials Needed
 - [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/)